johnfburkhart/brain-tumor-classification-segmentation/README.md

   <img src="figures/vgg19_confusion_matrix.png" alt="Image 2" style="width: 45%;"/>
 </div>

-From this second set of figures, we can see that the pretrained model, as expected, significantly outperforms our custom made CNN, with much better test accuracy variance, and a slightly improved false negative rate.
-Based on these figures, I would say our adjusted pretrained model is successful in classifying brain tumors from axial MRIs.
+From this second set of figures, we can see that the pretrained model significantly outperforms our custom made CNN, with much better test accuracy variance, and a slightly improved false negative rate.

 ## Directory Structure